This is a translated version of an article originally published on dtf.ru

 - Thanks to Scalarr’s personalized machine learning model, ZiMAD manages to prevent three times as many fraud installments as we were preventing while using compared the previous rule-based anti-fraud solution;

 - After using the solution for three months we detected 151000 fraud installments, and shutting them off saved our company up to $80000;

 - 89% of fraud consisted of click injections.
 The majority of it was found in motivated traffic purchase campaigns, where the CPA rate is valued up to $100;

 - We also found “smart” bots in the motivated traffic.
-The scammers emulated installments, level progress and even in-app purchases by requesting refunds.
+The scammers emulated installments, level progress, and even in-app purchases by requesting refunds.
 These events were emulated in abnormal quantities.
 Up to 100% of the paid events in abnormally short periods of time, which is not typical of real users.

 Scalarr is a SaaS solution for dealing with mobile fraud based on machine learning and big data algorithms.
-Scalarr instruments analyse clicks, installments and after-installment events.
+Scalarr instruments analyze clicks, installments and after-installment events.
 It finds all types of attribution fraud: click spamming, click injection, ad stacking, device farms, bots and “smart” bots, mixed fraud, CPA fraud and many more types of fraud.